ChadOfficial Name: Republic of Chad

 All routinely recommended immunizations for the United States should be up to date as measles, mumps, rubella, tetanus, hepatitis A, and chicken pox are much more common than in the United States, especially among children.
 Additionally, typhoid immunization is recommended for all travelers.

 Rabies immunization is recommended for all travelers staying for more than four weeks or who will have remote, rural travel or expect animal exposure.
 Even in urban areas dogs may have rabies and bites and scratches from dogs, bats, or other mammals should be immediately cleaned with soap and water and medical evaluation sought to determine if additional rabies immunization is warranted.

-Meningococcal meningitis is much more common than in the United States and immunization with the quadrivalent meningococcal vaccine should be given to all children and health care workers.
-Meningococcal vaccine should be considered for all adults especially traveling during the dry season (December through June) and in southern regions of Chad.
+Meningococcal meningitis immunizations with the quadrivalent meningococcal vaccine should be given to all children and health care workers.
+Meningococcal vaccine should be considered for all adults especially traveling during the dry season (December through June) and in the southern regions.

 Schistosomiasis is caused by a parasitic worm that is spread by fresh water snails.
-The larval stage of the worm can burrow through your skin when in contact with contaminated fresh water.
 Avoid wading, swimming, bathing, or washing in, or drinking from bodies of fresh water such as canals, lakes, rivers, streams, or springs including Lake Chad.

-Tuberculosis is more than 20 times more common in Chad than in the United States.
-Those planning on living in Chad longer than a month should consider tuberculin skin testing before travel and then again 6-12 weeks after returning from Chad.
+Tuberculosis is more than 20 times more common than in the United States.
+Those planning on living in the country longer than a month should consider tuberculin skin testing before travel and then again 6-12 weeks after returning.